ilokhat/2018_TSI_vibes/README.md

 The first one can be done by using the keyboard keys after clicking on the object or selecting it from the GUI, the user can use the follown keys:

-* Keys a and z or 4 and 6 to move the object on the X axis.
+* Keys a and z or 4 and 6 to move the object from West to East.
-* Keys w and x or 7 and 3 to move the object on the Y axis.
+* Keys q and s or 8 and 2 to move the object from North to South.
-* Keys q and s or 8 and 2 to move the object on the Z axis.
+* Keys w and x or 7 and 3 to move the object from Top-Down.

 The second way the user can use the sliders on the GUI which are shown in the picture below : Translate X, Translate Y and Translate Z